 5. Build Your Client Base

-When building a business, the final piece of the puzzle is building a strong client base you can both work for and use as a network to grow your consultancy.
+When building a your own consulting business, the final piece of the puzzle is building a strong client base you can both work for and use as a network to grow your consultancy.
 In the 21st century, networking online is just as important as in-person interactions—if not more.

 Social media is your best friend when it comes to networking.
 Build a polished, professional-looking page, follow potential clients and other industry professionals, and flesh everything out with exciting blog posts, customer testimonials, and relevant articles from industry news sources.
 Business accounts on these platforms are usually free.